ARH-MNAJS/Tech-Track-Decoded/README.md

 - Fully local setup — no external LLM APIs required

 ### 🧠 Key Technologies
-- Flask (Python web framework)
+- Flask – Python web framework for routing, templating, and handling file uploads
-- PyMuPDF or pdfminer.six for text extraction
+- PyMuPDF or pdfminer.six – For extracting clean text from exported LinkedIn PDF files
-- Ollama LLM (e.g., LLaMA 3, Mistral, DeepSeek, Gemma)
+- Ollama LLM – Runs local open-source language models like LLaMA 3, Mistral, DeepSeek, or Gemma for analysis
-- Markdown rendering in templates
+- Markdown Rendering – To convert AI-generated markdown into styled HTML within the app
-- PDF generation with `pdfkit` or `reportlab`
+- PDFKit or ReportLab – To generate downloadable improvement reports in PDF format

 ### 💡 Learning Outcomes
 - Flask project structure and route handling